Return to the BUILD

 If we want to be ‘screen accurate’, both of these pipes should face the same way (to the rear):

-Unfortunately, when Eaglemoss scanned Terry Matalas’ replica DeLorean for this build, one of these pipes was loose and moved out of place so they included the error in the model:
+Unfortunately, when they scanned Terry Matalas’ replica DeLorean for this build, one of these pipes was loose and moved out of place so they included the error in the model:

-To fix this, we just need to file down a flat spot onto the post of one of the Pipes:
+To fix this, I just used a needle file to grind down a flat spot onto the post of one of the Pipes:

 Now, both Pipes can be installed facing the same way: